 International selling doesn’t mean you only have to ship products from your home country.
-ShipBob offers a growing network of fulfillment center locations across the US as well as Canada and Europe.
+ShipBob offers a growing network of fulfilment centre locations across the US as well as Canada and Europe.

 With ShipBob, brands selling internationally can store inventory closer to their customers.

-“ShipBob has multiple fulfillment centers in the US, one in Canada, one in the EU, and one in the UK.
-All locations filter back into one centralized warehouse management system, so everything is under the ShipBob umbrella.”Wes Brown, Head of Operations at Black Claw LLC
+“ShipBob has multiple fulfilment centres in the US, one in Canada, one in the EU, and one in the UK.
+All locations filter back into one centralised warehouse management system, so everything is under the ShipBob umbrella.”Wes Brown, Head of Operations at Black Claw LLC

-By partnering with a 3PL that offers international fulfillment, you can continue to deliver fast shipping while cutting down on shipping costs.
+By partnering with a 3PL that offers international fulfilment, you can continue to deliver fast shipping while cutting down on shipping costs.

 “Speeding up deliveries and keeping them affordable for customers is a top concern for us.
-With ShipBob, we can comfortably assign a shipping cost to each order by pinpointing the product weight and destination zip code.
-In comparison to shipping products to the US from Canada, which can be extremely variable in cost, fulfillment by ShipBob is much easier to estimate because we know the true fulfillment cost.”Greg MacDonald, CEO & Founder of Bathorium
+With ShipBob, we can comfortably assign a shipping cost to each order by pinpointing the product weight and destination postcode.
+In comparison to shipping products to the US from Canada, which can be extremely variable in cost, fulfilment by ShipBob is much easier to estimate because we know the true fulfilment cost.”Greg MacDonald, CEO & Founder of Bathorium

 International shipping discounts